What is a savings account? Definition, how they work

 Here are some of the disadvantages of savings accounts:

-- Higher yields available elsewhere: The main downside is that interest rates on savings accounts may be lower than other savings products.
-Certificates of deposit and money market accounts, for example, can pay higher rates.
+- Higher yields available elsewhere: The main downside is that interest rates on savings accounts may be lower than other financial products.

 - Accessibility restrictions: Federal regulations restrict the number of withdrawals or transfers you can make from a savings account to six per statement cycle.